maas-alliance/maas.guide/vehicles.md

 A TSP should make available a list of vehicle types[^1] that are part of their fleet.
 This can consist of standardized classifications for vehicles as well as additional metadata about vehicle characteristics \(e.g. wi-fi onboard, A/C, emissions per kilometer\).

+## Vehicle locations

+People are increasingly coming to expect real-time updates about transportation vehicle locations.
+This provides situational awareness about timing and delays, while building confidence and trust in the transportation provider.

+Vehicle location information consists primarily of periodic updates about the vehicle's geographic coordinates \(latitude and longetude\), direction, and movement.

 [^1]: Wikipedia: [car classification](https://en.wikipedia.org/wiki/Car_classification)